Nanjing Travel Guide

 Buildings of the Republic of China Tour

 At present, there are over one thousand cultural relics of the Republic of China (1912-1949) in Nanjing.
-Nanjing is a typical representative of the culture of the Republic of China, featuring architectural complex with a combination of Chinese and western elements.
-Besides, there is also Nanjing Museum which was the third largest museum in China, Sun Yat-sen Mausoleum and Nanjing Geological Museum which is one of China’s oldest natural science museums.
+Nanjing is a typical representative of the culture of the Republic of China, featuring an architectural complex with a combination of Chinese and western elements.
+Besides, there is also Nanjing Museum which was the third-largest museum in China, Sun Yat-sen Mausoleum and Nanjing Geological Museum which is one of China’s oldest natural science museums.

 Religious Culture Tour

 Due to the important geographical location, Nanjing features various folk customs and religious beliefs.
 The famous religious scenic spots include Jiming Temple, Xuanzang Temple, Pilu Temple, Linggu Temple, Baosheng Temple and Huiji Temple.

 Featured Tour by the Qinhuai River